jnsebgosselin/gwhat/docs/dwnld_weather_data.rst

 Searching for weather data
 -----------------------------------------------

-The climate station browser shown in :numref:`cdcd_browser` provides a graphical interface to the CDCD_, which contains daily data for air temperature and precipitation dating back to 1840 to the present for more than 8000 stations distributed across Canada.
+The :guilabel:Weather Stations Browser shown in :numref:`cdcd_browser` provides a graphical interface to the CDCD_, which contains daily data for air temperature and precipitation dating back to 1840 to the present for more than 8000 stations distributed across Canada.
 The list of stations can be filtered in the browser by proximity, province, or/and the